ietf/id-guidelines/README.md

 ##### Limiting Modifications and Derivative Works

-If the submitter of a non-IETF stream I-D desires to eliminate the IETF’s right to make modifications and derivative works of the I-D, one of two notices must be included after the IPR statement.
+If the submitter of a non-IETF stream I-D desires to eliminate the IETF's right to make modifications and derivative works of the I-D, one of two notices must be included after the IPR statement.

 The first choice is used if the contributor intends for the I-D to be